Heart Murmur Clinic

 - Smaller scar

-Grand Strand Regional Medical Center encourages you to be a partner in health prevention and safety by taking advantage of free or low cost screening and safety information.
+Grand Strand Medical Center encourages you to be a partner in health prevention and safety by taking advantage of free or low cost screening and safety information.

 Know Your Numbers